robertweiss/ProcessTranslatePage/readme.md

   - Translate only changed fields
   - Overwrite all target fields

-Caution: the »Changed fields«-option support is currently only one level deep.
-If you change any value inside a Repeater(-Matrix) or FieldsetPage field, the complete field will be translated.
+Please note: The ›Changed fields‹ option currently supports only one level deep.
+If you modify any value inside a Repeater(-Matrix) or FieldsetPage field, the entire field will be translated.

 ### Field support

 - PageTitleLanguage
 - TextLanguage
 - TextareaLanguage
 - File (and image) descriptions
 - Combo (ProField)
+- RockPageBuilder (3rd party)
 - All the mentioned fields inside Repeater, RepeaterMatrix, FieldsetPage, Functional and Table fields (ProFields)

 ### Command line usage

-If you want to translate more than one page at time, you can execute the included script ```translate-pagetree.php``` in the command line to prevent timeouts.
-Before executing, change the variables ```$username```, ```$home``` and ```$includeHidden``` in the script according to your needs.
+For translating multiple pages simultaneously and avoiding timeouts, you can use the included script `translate-pagetree.php` from the command line.
+Before running the script, please update the variables `$username`, `$home`, and `$includeHidden` to suit your requirements.

-**Please note, this is a beta release.** Please use in production after thorough testing for your own project and create Github issues for bugs found if possible.
+**Kindly note that this is a beta release.** Although it is successfully used in production for several of my clients, I recommend thorough testing before deploying it in your projects.
+If you encounter any bugs, please consider creating a GitHub issue to help me improve.